Né en 1953 à Mandu, République Démocratique du Congo.

 Pierre Bodo was born in 1953 in Mandu, Democratic Republic of Congo.

-He lives and works in Kinshasa, Democratic Republic of Congo.
+Dead the 5th March 2015 in Kinshasa, Democratic Republic of Congo.

 Bodo is one of the founders and key proponents along with Moke and Chéri Samba of what has come to be known as the Zaïre School of people’s painting.
 Their works vigorously and candidly state their belief in their capacity to create art that could change the course of history.
 Pierre Bodo chooses to paint anything and describe everything that he has seen and experienced.
 His works then successively became chronicles, pamphlets, manifestos or advice.
 His goal is anything but self-centred: he is a people’s painter.
 One of Bodo's main themes was the “Ndoki Zoba” (sorcery) and his paintings exhorted people to abandon the practice of sorcery.
 In 1980, he converted to Christianity, and joined the Pentecostal church.
 He became one of the most impassioned pastors of “world evangelism,” and was convinced that it would change his life.

 In the early 1990s, Bodo improved his style considerably so as to be able “to express my major personal ideas and have more impact.
 My goals being: the improvement of life, and of visible things, and to share my dreams of a better world.”
 Thereafter he dealt with symbolic or fantasy subjects, creating an imaginary world born from his dreams.
 “I express everything that happens to me, so that I am no longer focused on specifically African topics and can address the entire world.”
 The titles of his works: River of Delights, Ignorance, or Love, the Source of Life, perfectly echoes his beliefs and his aesthetic aims.